jbwincek/Plie/docs/development_todo_list.rst

         * [d][t][i] _extract_bounds_information
             * [ ] decide if bounding boxes can be negative, and what that would mean
         * [ ][ ][ ] handling of view stacks
+            * [ ] resolve the issue with ChainMapss not working with nestled layers of ChainMapss
         * [ ][ ][ ] application of styles
             * [ ][ ][ ] border
             * [ ][ ][ ] background